gpustack/gguf-parser-go/cmd/gguf-parser/README.md

    Estimate

    --batch-size value, -b value                                        Specify the logical batch size, which is used to estimate the usage. (default: 2048)
    --cache-type-k value, --ctk value                                   Specify the type of Key cache, which is used to estimate the usage, select from [f32, f16, q8_0, q4_0, q4_1, iq4_nl, q5_0, q5_1]. (default: "f16")
    --cache-type-v value, --ctv value                                   Specify the type of Value cache, which is used to estimate the usage, select from [f32, f16, q8_0, q4_0, q4_1, iq4_nl, q5_0, q5_1]. (default: "f16")
    --ctx-size value, -c value                                          Specify the size of prompt context, which is used to estimate the usage, default is equal to the model's maximum context size. (default: -1)
    --flash-attention, --flash-attn, --fa                               Specify enabling Flash Attention, which is used to estimate the usage.
 Flash Attention can reduce the usage of RAM/VRAM. (default: false)
-   --gpu-layers value, --ngl value                      Specify how many layers of the main model to offload, which is used to estimate the usage, default is full offloaded. (default: -1)
+   --gpu-layers value, --ngl value, --n-gpu-layers value               Specify how many layers of the main model to offload, which is used to estimate the usage, default is full offloaded. (default: -1)
-   --gpu-layers-draft value, --ngld value               Specify how many layers of the draft model to offload, which is used to estimate the usage, default is full offloaded. (default: -1)
+   --gpu-layers-draft value, --ngld value, --n-gpu-layers-draft value  Specify how many layers of the draft model to offload, which is used to estimate the usage, default is full offloaded. (default: -1)
    --gpu-layers-step value                                             Specify the step of layers to offload, works with --gpu-layers. (default: 0)
    --in-max-ctx-size                                                   Limit the context size to the maximum context size of the model, if the context size is larger than the maximum context size. (default: false)
    --main-gpu value, --mg value                                        Specify the GPU to use for the model (with --split-mode = none) or for intermediate results and KV (with --split-mode = row), which is used to estimate the usage.
 Since gguf-parser cannot recognize the host GPU devices or RPC servers, --main-gpu only works when --tensor-split is set. (default: 0)
    --no-kv-offload, --nkvo                                             Specify disabling Key-Value offloading, which is used to estimate the usage.
 Disable Key-Value offloading can reduce the usage of VRAM. (default: false)
    --no-mmap                                                           Specify disabling Memory-Mapped using, which is used to estimate the usage.
 Memory-Mapped can avoid loading the entire model weights into RAM. (default: false)
    --parallel-size value, --parallel value, --np value                 Specify the number of parallel sequences to decode, which is used to estimate the usage. (default: 1)
    --platform-footprint value                                          Specify the platform footprint(RAM,VRAM) of running host in MiB, which is used to estimate the NonUMA usage, default is 150,250.
 Different platform always gets different RAM and VRAM footprints, for example, within CUDA, 'cudaMemGetInfo' would occupy some RAM and VRAM, see https://stackoverflow.com/questions/64854862/free-memory-occupied-by-cudamemgetinfo. (default: "150,250")
    --rpc value                                                         Specify the RPC servers, which is used to estimate the usage, it is a comma-separated list of host:port.
 Woks with --tensor-split.
    --split-mode value, --sm value                                      Specify how to split the model across multiple devices, which is used to estimate the usage, select from [layer, row, none].
 Since gguf-parser always estimates the usage of VRAM, "none" is meaningless here, keep for compatibility. (default: "layer")
    --tensor-split value, --ts value                                    Specify the fraction of the model to offload to each device, which is used to estimate the usage, it is a comma-separated list of integer.
 Since gguf-parser cannot recognize the host GPU devices or RPC servers, must explicitly set --tensor-split to indicate how many devices are used.
 To declare the devices belong to RPC servers, set --rpc please.
    --ubatch-size value, --ub value                                     Specify the physical maximum batch size, which is used to estimate the usage. (default: 512)

    Load